kubeedge/kubeedge/docs/proposals/mapper-redesign.md

 The original description could refer to the doc [mapper-design.md](https://github.com/kubeedge/kubeedge/blob/master/docs/proposals/mapper-design.md "mapper-design.md").

 Mapper is an interface between kubeedge and devices.
-It could set/get device datas, get and report the device status.
+It could set/get device data, get and report the device status.
 Kubeedge uses device controller, device twin and mapper to control the devices.
-Device controller is in cloud side, it uses [CRD](https://github.com/kubeedge/kubeedge/blob/master/docs/proposals/device-crd.md "device crd") to define and control devices.
+The device controller is on the cloud side, it uses [CRD](https://github.com/kubeedge/kubeedge/blob/master/docs/proposals/device-crd.md "device crd") to define and control devices.
-Device twin is in edge side, it stores the value/status from mapper and transfer the messages with device controller and mapper.
+The device twin is on the edge side, it stores the value/status from the mapper and transfers the messages with device controller and mapper.

-One mapper is for one type device and could control multiple devices simultaneously.
+One mapper is for one type of device and could control multiple devices simultaneously.

 The first step to control a device is to configure the device model and device instance.
 After that, a configmap is generated([configmap example](https://github.com/kubeedge/kubeedge/blob/master/docs/proposals/device-management-enhance.md)).
 Mapper will parse the configmap when starting.
 At run time, the configuration could be changed and the configmap will follow the change, device twin will also send out changing messages.